Frequently Asked questions (FAQs) about Complaints

 Are there any steps I should take before making a complaint to the Wafaqi Mohtasib?

 Although it is not mandatory to do so, we advise that you complain first to the agency you believe is responsible for mal-administration.
 This may lead to an early resolution at the level of the agency itself.
-Click here to see who to contact in agencies.

 Is there a time limit for making a complaint?